cabal-club/cable/readme.md

 ## 6. Wire Formats

 ### 6.1 Field tables
-This section makes heavy use of tables to convey the expected ordering of bytes for various message types, such as the following:
+The following sections make use of tables to convey the expected ordering of bytes for various message types, such as the following:

 field      | type     | desc
 -----------|----------|-------------------------------------------------------------
 `foo`      | `u8`     | description of the field `foo`
 `bar`      | `u8[4]`  | description of the field `bar`

-This example describes a binary payload that is 5 bytes long, where the one byte of field `foo` is followed immediately by the 4 bytes describing `bar`.
+The above example describes a binary payload that is 5 bytes long, where the one byte of field `foo` is followed immediately by the 4 bytes describing `bar`.

 If `foo=17` and `bar=[3,6,8,64]`, the following binary payload would be expected: